Know the Basics

 Assess the activity.

 Now take some time to analyze the specific activities you’re involved in.
-Look for the common hazards.
+First, look for the common hazards.
 Then, buy eyewear specifically meant to protect against those dangers.
 For some, purchasing multiple pairs of safety eyewear or convertible eyewear is necessary.
 Others, like welders and laser technicians, need very specific protection.
 However, standard safety eyewear suits most people’s needs adequately.

 Consider Your Options